mhipszki/tdd-workshop-seed/README.md

 ## How to start

-If the above made you excited, then clone the repo and run `npm install` in the project folder, then `npm run start-dev` to start developing and to write your first test case under `test` folder in `CommonJS` format.
+If the above made you excited, then clone the repo and run `npm install` in the project folder, then `npm run start-dev -s` in a terminal window and `npm run karma-start -s -- --browsers Chrome` in another one to start developing and to write your first test case under `test` folder in `CommonJS` format.

+Whenever you change a file (either Javascript or HTML) it will trigger Karma to run the test suite.
+You can either connect a mobile (or any other) browser via opening `1.2.3.4:9876` IP address (where 1.2.3.4 is the computer's IP address you're running the Karma server on).

 Check `localhost:3000` in your default browser to see the results.